 Do Bhutanese citizens need a visa for Thailand?
 Yes.
 Like its neighbors China and India, citizens of Bhutan are required to get a visa for travel to Thailand no matter the duration of the stay.
-For short stays in the country for tourism, a Thai visa on arrival is available for passport holders of a number of nationalities, including Bhutanese citizens.
+For short-term tourist stays in the country, a Thai visa on arrival online is available for Bhutanese passport holders as well as a number of other nationalities.

 Can Bhutanese Citizens Get a Visa on Arrival in Thailand?

-Bhutanese citizens planning a stay of more than 15 days in Thailand or for purposes other than tourism are required to apply for one of the Thailand visitor visa types from the Consulate of Thailand in Thimphu.
+Bhutanese citizens planning a stay in Thailand of more than 15 days, or for purposes other than tourism, are required to apply for one of the Thailand visitor visa types from the Consulate of Thailand in Thimphu.

 Thailand Visa on Arrival Online from Bhutan

-The Thai electronic visa on arrival from Bhutan has been introduced in order to make it easier for foreign tourists to gain entry to the country, as holders of the Thai eVOA are able to join a dedicated fast lane at the border and skip the regular immigration line.
+The Thai electronic visa on arrival from Bhutan has been introduced in order to make it easier for foreign tourists to gain entry into the country, as holders of the Thai eVOA are able to join a dedicated fast lane at the border and skip the regular immigration lines.

-In order to promote the new Thai eVOA for Bhutanese citizens service, the Government of the Kingdom of Thailand is currently waiving the additional payment of 2,000 Baht (approximately 61 USD) on arrival until the 30th of April 2019.
-After this date, all travelers may be required to make an additional payment of 2,000 Baht upon arrival in Thailand.
+In order to promote the Thai eVOA for Bhutanese citizens, the Government of the Kingdom of Thailand is currently waiving the additional payment of 2,000 Baht (approximately 61 USD) on arrival until the 31st of May 2020.
+After this date, all travelers may be required to make an additional payment of 2,000 Baht upon arrival in the country.

-Before applying, travelers should first meet the requirements for the Thai visa on arrival for Bhutanese citizens online, which involve:
+Before applying, travelers should first ensure they meet the requirements for the Thai visa on arrival for Bhutanese citizens online, which involve: